 The last part of the hike is a slow climb up a concrete road that leads out the back of the park area and just kind of dead-ends in the middle of the hills.
 Maybe it’s used by farmers who still hold a lease on the land in there?
 It looks to be a quiet valley in any case.

-Just before that road dead-ends we’ll turn off for a climb up a nice open valley and over a saddle in the hills, then we’ll descend quickly into the valley on the other side and hike out to finish near the restaurants and guesthouses near the entrance of the Water Great Wall park area.
+Just before that road dead-ends we’ll turn off for a climb up a nice open valley and over a saddle in the hills, then we’ll descend quickly into the valley on the other side and hike out to finish near the restaurants and guesthouses near the entrance of the Lakeside Great Wall park area.